ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 ## 8. Export results - summary tables
 At this stage, we have calculated the areas of forest loss and gain in our chosen protected areas, but we haven't actually seen or visualised those numbers.

 We can export `.csv` files of our results, in this case they will go to your Google Drive account.
-Add the code below to your script and press `Run` again - you will see that the `Task` tab lights up, go check it out - you will have two tasks, and you have to press the `Run` button next to them (otherwise the tasks are ready for you, but you haven't actually initiated their completion), then you'll start seeing a timer - that reflects how much time has passed since you started the task, depending on your task it can take seconds to hours.
+Add the code below to your script and press `Run` again.
+You will see that the `Task` tab lights up, go check it out.
+You will have two tasks and you have to press the `Run` button next to them (otherwise the tasks are ready for you, but you haven't actually initiated their completion), then you'll start seeing a timer - that reflects how much time has passed since you started the task.
+Depending on your task it can take seconds to hours.
 Should be seconds in our case!

 __We use the curly brackets to specify which object we want to export and what we want to call the file, e.g. `NP_forest_loss`.__